 In SEO, understanding the various types of links is one step forward in your website optimization.
-In fact, before your content rank, it needs links.
-In this piece, we tell you more about the various types of links, why they are essential, with a focus on inbound links.
+In fact, for your content to rank, it needs links.
+In this piece, we tell you more about the various types of links, and why they are essential, with a focus on inbound links.

-Inbound links are simply links from other websites that point search engines and customers to your website.
+Inbound links are simply links from other websites to your website.
 They are also known as backlinks and must be clickable to be considered as a backlink by search engines.

 An inbound link has two parts: